CTSIatUCSF/plumage/README.md

 * Many look and feel changes can be made by adding custom header and footer HTML, CSS, and JavaScript, to enhance or override the base templates.
-These customizations are stored in a way that allows for easy upgrades of the base templates.
+These customizations are stored in a way that allows for easy upgrades of the Plumage code and base templates.

 ## Quick start